PhMajerus/FIGfonts/README.md

 This font uses Unicode 16.0 octant characters to recreate the original international Microsoft MS-DOS character sets.
 This is probably the font most people remember as the MS-DOS-era font.
-The characters are 8×16 pseudo-pixels, rendered as 4×4 octants characters.
+The characters are 8×16 pseudo-pixels, rendered as 4×4 octant characters.
 It uses four rows and supports most MS-DOS codepages:
 - 437 (OEM - United States)
 - 737 (OEM - Greek 437G)
 - 775 (OEM - Baltic) - not supported by MS-DOS